-Nineteen Oregon high school football players required medical attention this past week after complaining of intense muscle soreness.
+Nineteen Oregon high school football players required medical attention in 2010 after complaining of intense muscle soreness.
 Three of the players required surgery after they were diagnosed with compartment syndrome, which is about as close to a physical nightmare as we can imagine.

 The condition results “from the expansion or overgrowth of enclosed tissue within its anatomical enclosure (as a muscular sheath) producing pressure that interferes with circulation and adversely affects the function and health of the tissue itself.”
 Yes, that means the muscle grows too large for the space available inside the body.
 The team members are reported to be recovering and in good condition, according to the Associated Press.